Hyatt Regency Sydney, Sydney, New South Wales © Hyatt Regency

 The Old Clare Hotel

 The flagship of the quirky QT chain is located in the incredible bones of the old Gowings department store.
 Be greeted by the friendly leather-clad concierge team and enjoy the lobby that could double as a contemporary art gallery.
-QT has made the most of every inch of available space, so that even the lifts have a personality.
+QT has made the most of every inch of space, so even the lifts have personality.
 In Melbourne they talk to you but in Sydney they detect how many people are in the lift, and choose the music accordingly.
-It's these touches that keep guests coming back for more.
+It's these touches that keep guests coming back.
 Rooms are a colour explosion of soft furnishings and moody ambience and the main restaurant is the relatively restrained (by QT standards) Gowings Bar & Grill.

 With a foyer housed in a 19th century treasury building, and a location mere footsteps from the city's famous harbour, the InterContinental Sydney is in high demand.
-Lucky they have plenty of rooms to spare - 509 of them in fact - and another 28 suites, along with a host of dining options.
+Lucky they have plenty of rooms to spare, along with a host of dining options.
 Rooms are understated, with window seats to enjoy the view.
 Get swept up in the charm of the hotel with high tea experience, set within the grand 1851 heritage-listed surrounds of The Cortile’s sun-lit lounge.

 Four Seasons Hotel Sydney